suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 UUID_Tagged = #6.37(bstr)
 ~~~

 The actor ID can be whatever is most appropriate for any given system.
-Typically, the actor ID will be a string (e.g., username), integer (e.g., POSIX userid), or UUID (e.g., TEEP TA UUID).
+For example, the actor ID might be a string (e.g., username), integer (e.g., POSIX userid), or UUID (e.g., TEEP TA UUID).

 ### Creation & Modification Time